What Are Possessive Pronouns?

-Instead of saying 'the condo now belongs to us’, you can use the sentence above which is shorter and more straight forward.
+Instead of saying 'the condo now belongs to us,' you can use a possessive pronoun which is shorter and more straightforward.

 Possessive Pronouns vs. Possessive Determiners

-Another way of showing possession and belonging is using possessive determiners (adjectives).
-Basically, the difference between these two types of possessives is that possessive determiners cannot be used alone and they always need another noun after them, but possessive pronouns always stand alone.
+Another way of indicating possession and belonging is through the use of possessive determiners.
+The main difference between these two types of possessives is that possessive determiners cannot be used alone and must

-In the first sentence of the conversation, after 'your' we have a noun.
-In the second sentence, you can use ‘mine’ instead of 'my car' to avoid repetition.
+In the first sentence of the conversation, 'your' is followed by a noun, which makes it a possessive determiner.
+In the second sentence, the possessive pronoun 'mine' is used instead of 'my car' to avoid repetition.

 When to Use Possessive Pronouns instead of Determiners

-There are cases in which it is better to use a possessive pronoun instead of a determiner + noun:
+In some contexts, it is better to use a possessive pronoun instead of a determiner + noun:

-- You can use possessive pronouns instead of noun phrases and emphasize the possession rather than the noun;
+- You can use possessive pronouns instead of noun phrases to emphasize the possession rather than the noun;

-- You can use these pronouns to make double genitives; these are structures made by a possessive noun/pronoun following the preposition 'of’.
-By possessive noun, we simply mean a noun with the possessive 's’.
+- You can use these pronouns to make double genitives; these are structures that consist of a possessive noun or pronoun following the preposition 'of.'
+The term 'possessive noun' refers to a noun with the possessive 's.'

 When to Use Possessives

-- the relationship between the person who possesses and someone else: my mother, her husband
+- the relationship between the possessor and someone else: my mother, her husband

 - to refer to a part of a person's body or thing: His arm, the table's legs

-- to indicate a person or thing related to a person: my classmates, your hometown
+- to indicate a relationship between people or things: my classmates, your hometown

-- to refer to the creator, user, etc. of the thing in possession: Queen's last song, their last song
+- to refer to the creator, user, etc. of the thing in possession: Queen's last speech, their last song

 Asking Questions about Possession

-Instead of repeating the question and answering 'It’s my house’, you can easily answer using the possessive pronoun 'mine.’
+Instead of repeating the question and answering 'It’s my house,' the possessive pronoun 'mine' can be used.

-Notice that the possessive determiner and possessive pronoun for 'he' are both 'his'.
+Keep in mind that the possessive determiner and possessive pronoun for 'he' are both 'his.'